selkovjr/gt-2-thermistor-experiment/README.md

 This observation begs the question of how many non-trivial model configurations are possible that both match the observed temperature dependence at the probe and properly minimize Steinhart-Hart residuals for the thermistor.
 Another question (and probably one that should have been answered first) is whether the minimization of residuals by a model-derived transformation of probe temperatures makes it a good proxy.

-The only answer obtained so far is that the warping of Steinhart-Hart residuals in calibration by proxy can possibly be caused by temperature gradient.
+The only answer obtained so far is that the warping of Steinhart-Hart residuals by proxy calibration can possibly be caused by temperature gradient.